Skip to main content

 Events

-Every workflow starts with an event trigger:
+Every workflow starts with a single event node:

 Conditions